Volpezer0x/Detection-Lab/architecture.md

 The lab consists of an attacker machine (Kali Linux), a victim endpoint (Windows), and a SIEM platform (Splunk Enterprise), all connected through an isolated virtual network.

+⚠ Note: Splunk Enterprise runs as a dedicated VM within the same isolated network.

 ---

 ## Logical Architecture Diagram